Preparing for cold weather

 If necessary the matter may need to be reported to your local authority and the property inspected by an environmental health officer.

-If you are made homeless during the winter months, The Dublin Region Homeless Executive and local authorities have a cold weather strategy increasing the number of emergency beds and supports available click here for more information.
+The Dublin Region Homeless Executive and local authorities have a cold weather strategy increasing the number of emergency beds and supports available click here for more information.

 If you live in other areas please check with your local authority for updated information on emergency accommodation provisions.